tombenke/easer/website-docs/websocket-nats-gw-mode.md

 ## About WebSocket-NATS-Gateway feature of easer

 WebSocket Server and Gateway to NATS topics using Pattern Driven Micro Service calls and asynchronous data pipelines.
+It makes possible the passing of messages among websocket clients and/or NATS clients.

 ![The WebSocket / NATS Gateway Mode Architecture](/easer/img/websocket-nats-gw-architecture.png)

+The WebSocket uses event handlers to manage the receiving and sending of messages.
+The websocket clients can subscribe to event names, that they observe, and act in case an incoming message arrives.

+The messaging middlewares typically use the topic to name the channels through which the messages are transferred.

+The messages can be forwarded back-and-forth between websocket event channels and messaging topics using their names to associate them.

+__Important Note:__
+In the followings we will use the terms of inbound and outbound message channels.
+It refers to the grouping of event channels to which the messages will be send or received from by the websocket client.
+So They meant to be __inbound and outbound from the viewpoint of the websocket client__ (or UI frontend application).

+The functioning of the websocket gateway is quite simple:
+1. We define the list of inbound and outbound event channel names.
+2. The gateway will forward the messages coming in the outbound event channels to the NATS topics with the same name.
+3. The gateway will also forward the messages coming in the NATS topics toward the inbound event channels.

 ## Configure the websocket gateway